 We get quite a few calls about long HDMI runs for homes or commercial A/V systems.
 One of the newest and best-performing solutions is Celerity Technologies' fiber optic HDMI cables.
-These high-tech cables deliver outstanding picture and sound quality, including full 4K and 3D content, at distances up to 1,000 feet — far beyond the reach of conventional copper-based cables.
+These high-tech cables deliver outstanding picture and sound quality, even with full 4K content, at distances up to 1,000 feet — far beyond the reach of conventional copper-based cables.

 Celerity cables work by converting electrical HDMI data into optical signals inside the fiber optic HDMI connectors.
 The signals are converted back to an electrical HDMI data stream at the connection to your TV or projector.
 Since the cable is fiber optic, there's no signal loss, even over long runs, and it's immune to interference from appliances, wireless devices, and computers.

 Can't get Audio Return Channel from TV to receiver

 Make sure your TV and home theater receiver are both HDMI 1.4 components, and that they both support the Audio Return Channel.
 This may surprise you, but most TVs with 1.4-rated HDMI inputs only support Audio Return Channel on one of those inputs.

 Next, be sure you're using a 1.3 or 1.4 HDMI cable.
 (It's confusing, but equipment that's 1.3 and below won't support new HDMI 1.4 features; however, HDMI 1.3 cables can support some of them, namely the audio return channel.)

 When I try to play my 3D Blu-ray movie, my TV's screen goes blank

 The problem is likely that one of the components in your system doesn't support 3D video.
 For example, if you try to play a 3D Blu-ray movie on a TV that can't display 3D, the TV won't know what to do with the signal and the screen will be blank.